brightspot/react-examples/cors-configuration/README.md

 This is a common error that occurs when a server and a front-end application are hosted on different domains and the front-end application’s domain has not been added to the server’s allowed origins list.

-Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint by adding the following code under the `Allowed origins` comment or uncomment the code within the file:
+Update the [CORS Configuration](brightspot/example/cors_configuration/CorsConfigurationEndpoint.ts) endpoint by adding the following code under the _"Allowed origins"_ comment or uncomment the code within the file:

 ```js
 graphQLCorsConfiguration.addAllowedOrigin('localhost')